WinawerLab/exampleProject/README.md

 for managing files, and a few tricks for keeping your project organization sane and manageable.
 The following sections demonstrate best practices for writing and styling a README, as though this were a real project.

+The Winawerlab wiki has a companion page to this repository, which explains in more detail the coding best practices that are demonstrated here: https://wikis.nyu.edu/display/winawerlab/Coding+Style+and+Organization

 # Summary

 ExampleProject is a simulated contrast perception study.

 Simulated subjects were shown random noise at different contrasts.
 Subjects responded with a numerical measure of perceived contrast.
 Behavioral responses are fit with an exponential nonlinear model, with a gain and an exponent.
 The fit model parameters are saved.

-# Project Page on WinawerLab wiki

-The following wiki page is the companion to this repository: https://wikis.nyu.edu/display/winawerlab/Coding+Style+and+Organization

 # How to run this code